br0nco640k/Bard-Diva/README.md

 - Network synchronization for multi-box performance (using zeroconf, perhaps)

-- Visual song analyzer, to disply distribution of notes across each octave from 0 to 8
+- Visual song analyzer, to display distribution of notes across each octave from 0 to 8

-I'll probably work on some of those extra features after I get through the Dawntrail story!

 #### Some notes for Windows 10/11 and macOS: